AsPxD/FlowSnap/README.md

 2. Ensure Java 11+ is installed and in your PATH
 3. Run the application:
 ```
-java -jar schemaviz-pro-1.0-SNAPSHOT.jar
+java -jar flowsnap-1.0-SNAPSHOT.jar
 ```

 ### Installation Troubleshooting
 - **JavaFX Missing**: If you encounter "Error: JavaFX runtime components are missing", download JavaFX SDK separately and add to module path
 - **Graphics Issues**: Update your graphics drivers if diagrams appear distorted
-- **Permission Errors**: On Linux/macOS, ensure execute permissions with `chmod +x schemaviz-pro-1.0-SNAPSHOT.jar`
+- **Permission Errors**: On Linux/macOS, ensure execute permissions with `chmod +x flowsnap-1.0-SNAPSHOT.jar`

-## Usage
+## Usage Guide

+### ER Diagram Creation
 1. Enter SQL CREATE TABLE statements in the text area on the left side
-   - Make sure to include PRIMARY KEY and FOREIGN KEY constraints to properly visualize relationships
+   - Include PRIMARY KEY and FOREIGN KEY constraints to properly visualize relationships
    - Each CREATE TABLE statement should end with a semicolon (;)
 2. Click the "Generate ER Diagram" button to create the diagram

-3. Interact with the diagram:
-   - Drag entities to reposition them
-   - Use the mouse wheel to zoom in/out
-   - Use the "Auto Layout" button to arrange entities automatically
+3. Use the interactive tools to refine your visualization
-   - Use the "Export as Image" button to save the diagram as a PNG file

-## Example SQL

-Click the "Load Example SQL" button to load a sample database schema with customers, products, orders, and categories.

-## Relationship Types

-The application detects and displays the following relationship types:

-- **One-to-One**: Displayed with vertical bars at both ends
-- **One-to-Many**: Displayed with a vertical bar at one end and a crow's foot at the other
-- **Many-to-Many**: Displayed with crow's feet at both ends

-## Data Flow Diagrams (DFD)

-The application now supports interactive Data Flow Diagrams to visualize how data moves through your system:

-- **Process Visualization**: Identify and visualize key processes in your system
-- **Data Stores**: Show where data is stored throughout your application
-- **Data Flow Paths**: Illustrate how data travels between processes and storage
-- **Multiple Levels**: Create hierarchical DFDs (Context, Level 0, Level 1, Level 2) to show increasing detail
-- **External Entities**: Clearly mark system boundaries and external actors

-### Interactive DFD Features

-- **Drag & Drop**: Easily position elements by dragging them around the canvas
-- **Element Selection**: Click any element to select and edit its properties
-- **Direct Editing**: Change names, IDs, and descriptions of any element
-- **Zoom Control**: Zoom in/out using Ctrl+MouseWheel or toolbar buttons
-- **Context Menus**: Right-click for quick access to element creation options
-- **Arrow Connections**: Create data flows between elements with visual arrow indicators
-- **Auto Layout**: Automatically arrange diagram elements with a single click
-- **Export as Image**: Save your DFD as PNG for documentation and presentations
+### UML Diagram Creation
+1. Enter Java class definitions or use the visual editor to create classes
+2. Define relationships between classes using the relationship toolbar
+3. Customize visibility, methods, and attributes for each class

-### Using DFD Features
+### DFD Creation

-1. Click the "Switch to DFD Mode" button in the toolbar
-2. Use the toolbox to add DFD elements:
+1. Use the toolbox to add DFD elements:
    - Processes (circles/rounded rectangles)
    - Data stores (open-ended rectangles)
    - External entities (squares)
    - Data flows (arrows)
-3. Label each element by selecting it and editing properties
+2. Label each element by selecting it and editing properties
-4. Move elements by dragging them to desired positions
-5. Create connections by clicking the "Create Connection" button, then select source and target elements
+3. Create connections by selecting source and target elements
-6. Export your DFD alongside your ER diagram for comprehensive documentation

-### Benefits of DFDs

-- **System Analysis**: Understand how data transforms as it moves through your system
-- **Communication Tool**: Share system design with technical and non-technical stakeholders
-- **Identify Bottlenecks**: Spot potential performance issues in data processing
-- **Security Assessment**: Map data paths to evaluate potential vulnerabilities

-## Troubleshooting
+## Contributing

-If you encounter any issues:

-1. **SQL Parsing Error**: Make sure your SQL statements follow standard SQL syntax and each statement ends with a semicolon
-2. **Display Issues**: Try the "Auto Layout" button to reorganize the diagram
-3. **Performance Problems**: For very large schemas, try splitting the SQL into smaller parts
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License